Audit Committee Charter

 - Prior to releasing the year-end earnings, discuss the results of the audit with the independent auditors.
 Discuss certain matters required to be communicated to audit committees in accordance with SAS 61.

 - Consider the independent auditors’ judgments about the quality and appropriateness of the Company’s accounting principles as applied in its financial reporting.
 Discuss certain matters required to be communicated to the audit committee regarding the critical accounting policies with management and the independent auditors.
 Discuss all material alternative accounting treatments of financial information within generally accepted accounting principles that have been discussed with management by the independent auditors, including the ramifications of the use of such alternative treatments and disclosures and the treatment preferred by the independent auditors.

 Internal Audit Department

-- Review and approve the plan, changes in plan, activities, organizational structure, and qualifications of the internal audit department, as needed.
+- Review and approve the plan, changes in plan, activities, organizational structure, department charter and qualifications of the internal audit department, as needed.

 - Review and approve the appointment, performance, and replacement of the senior internal audit executive.

 - Review significant reports prepared by the internal audit department together with management’s response and follow-up to these reports.

 - On at least an annual basis, review with the Company’s counsel, any legal matters that could have a significant impact on the organization’s financial statements, the Company’s compliance with applicable laws and regulations, and inquiries received from regulators or governmental agencies.